openego/eDisGo/doc/methodology/flexibility/storage.rst

-Storage units passed to :meth:`~edisgo.edisgo.EDisGo.pm_optimize` via ``flexible_storage_units`` are dispatched by the OPF to minimise grid expansion, subject to the same SOE dynamics and capacity limits.
+Storage units passed to :meth:`~edisgo.edisgo.EDisGo.pm_optimize` via ``flexible_storage_units`` are dispatched by the OPF to minimise grid expansion, subject to their state-of-energy dynamics and capacity limits.
+(The OPF models the battery losses with a resistance-based model rather than the ``efficiency_store``/``efficiency_dispatch`` factors of the reference operation — see :ref:`flexibility-opf`.)
 Storage units **not** marked flexible keep the self-consumption reference operation.

 .. note::